Lusito/box2d.ts/packages/core/docs/dynamics.md

 consider using kinematic bodies instead.

 ### Wheel Joint

 The wheel joint restricts a point on bodyB to a line on bodyA.
 The wheel joint also provides a suspension spring.
-See b2WheelJoint.h and Car.h for details.
+See b2_wheel_joint.ts and car.ts for details.

 ![Wheel Joint](images/wheel_joint.svg)

 ### Weld Joint

 The weld joint attempts to constrain all relative motion between two bodies.
-See the Cantilever.h in the testbed to see how the weld joint behaves.
+See the cantilever.ts in the testbed to see how the weld joint behaves.

 It is tempting to use the weld joint to define breakable structures.